 The Alexandria Association is the city’s oldest organization devoted to the preservation of Alexandria’s historic buildings, landscapes, records, and antiquities; and to education in the decorative, fine, and building arts.

+MEMBERSHIP AND GUEST LIST IS AVAILABLE AT THE DOOR.
 PLEASE REGISTER GUESTS WITH firstname.lastname@example.org.
 Fee for guests attending a one-time lecture is $15.